4d/docs/website/translated_docs/es/ORDA/entities.md

 ![](assets/en/ORDA/entityRef2.png)

-Note however that entities refer to the same record.
+Sin embargo, hay que tener en cuenta que las entidades se refieren al mismo registro.
 In all cases, if you call the `entity.save( )` method, the record will be updated (except in case of conflict, see [Entity locking](#entity-locking)).

 In fact, `$e1` and `$e2` are not the entity itself, but a reference to the entity.
 It means that you can pass them directly to any function or method, and it will act like a pointer, and faster than a 4D pointer.
 Por ejemplo: